Flying When Things Go Wrong

 Do you really want to feel like that horrible person?
 Even for a moment?

 No, you don’t.
 Make the world a better place and be the bigger person.
-You’ll never see them again.
+You’ll never see that judgmental person again anyway.

 3) Address the problem.